awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

            AND n.nspname NOT IN ('pg_catalog', 'information_schema');
      ```

-1. **Handle read replicas** – A read replica can't undergo a major version upgrade but the read replica's source instance can\.
-If a read replica's source instance undergoes a major version upgrade, all read replicas for that source instance remain with the previous engine version\.
-In this case, the read replicas can no longer replicate changes performed on the source instance\.
+1. **Handle read replicas** – An upgrade also upgrades the in\-Region read replicas along with the primary instance\.

-   We recommend that you either promote your read replicas, or delete and recreate them after the source instance has upgraded to a different major version\.
+   You can't upgrade read replicas separately because that could lead to situations where the primary and replica instances have different PostgreSQL major versions\.
+However, replica upgrades could increase downtime on the primary instance\.
+To prevent a replica upgrade, promote the replica to a stand\-alone instance or delete it before initiating the upgrade process\.

+   The upgrade process recreates the replica's parameter group based on the replica instance's current parameter group\.
+You can apply a custom parameter group to a replica only after the upgrade completes by using the [ `modify-db-parameter-group`](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-parameter-group.html) CLI command\.

+   Read replicas on the VPC platform are upgraded but replicas on the EC2\-Classic platform will not be upgraded\.
+Any EC2\-Classic replicas will be left in the replication terminated state after the upgrade process completes\.
+To move a DB instance from the EC2\-Classic platform into a VPC, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

    For more information, see [Working with PostgreSQL read replicas in Amazon RDS](USER_PostgreSQL.Replication.ReadReplicas.md)\.

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 To perform a backup manually, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.